(Quick Reference)

 servlet:

-context-path: /helloworld
+context-path: /myapp

 2.5 Using Interactive Mode

-For more information on the capabilities of interactive mode refer to the section on Interactive Mode in the user guide.
+For more information on the capabilities of interactive mode, refer to the section on Interactive Mode in the user guide.

 2.6 Getting Set Up in an IDE